How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 Day 1: Top of Mineral Bottom switchbacks to Shafer campground

-We started our bikepacking trip at the top of the Mineral Bottom switchbacks.
+We started our bikepacking trip at the top of the Mineral Bottom switchbacks where we could leave our car.
 It might be tempting to start at the bottom of the switchbacks so you don’t have to end the loop with a huge climb, but if you do that, you’ll have to climb up the massive cliff on the first day with fully loaded bikes.
 It’s truly better to do this at the end when you’re not as weighed down.
 It’s also a fun final challenge!
 (Pro-tip: have cold beverages waiting for you).

 Day 2: Shafer to Murphy Campground

-Day 2 is a big day and don’t underestimate it!
-It’s just over 41 miles from Shafer Campground to Murphy Campground and you’ll be stopping plenty for photos and videos.
-There are also a few side-stops like river overlooks and the Musselman Arch that are worth checking out, but since this is such a big day with lots of miles to cover, it’s best to keep moving slowly.
+Day 2 was a big day – don’t underestimate it!
+It was just over 41 miles from Shafer Campground to Murphy Campground and we stopped a lot for photos and videos.
+There were also a few side-stops like river overlooks and the Musselman Arch that I thought were worth checking out.
+But since this is such a big day with lots of miles to cover, it’s best to keep moving slowly.

-You’ll be winding along the edge of the White Rim with lots of zigzags in and out of canyons and epic views the entire way.
-For the most part, the terrain rolls pretty well, but there is definitely a slight upward trajectory.
-Console yourself and your legs by knowing that tomorrow has a slight downward trend.
+We winded our way along the edge of the White Rim with lots of zigzags in and out of canyons and epic views the entire way.
+For the most part, the terrain rolled pretty well, but there was definitely a slight upward trajectory.
+I consoled myself and my legs by knowing that tomorrow would have a slight downward trend.

 Murphy’s Hogback

-Once you get to the turn-off for White Crack Campground, you’re about 8 miles from camp at the top of Murphey’s (which is ahhh-mazing!).
-The clincher, though, is a real rough hike-a-bike up to the top of the Murphey’s Hogback Mesa.
-It is brutal, especially with a 60-70lb bike.
+Once we got to the turn-off for White Crack Campground, we were about 8 miles from camp at the top of Murphey’s (which is ahhh-mazing!).
+The clincher, though, was a real rough hike-a-bike up to the top of the Murphey’s Hogback Mesa.
+It was brutal, especially with a 60-70lb bike.
 My strategy?
 Take 10 steps and rest.
-Repeat until you crest the summit then thank the stars that the hardest part of the trip is over.
+Repeat until I crested the summit then thank the stars that the hardest part of the trip is over.

-Once you’ve set up camp and had a wet wipe bath, it’s time to enjoy the most scenic dehydrated dinner you’ve ever had (or at least top 5).
+Once we set up camp and had a wet wipe bath, we enjoyed on of the most scenic dehydrated dinners I’ve ever had (or at least top 5).

 Day 3: Murphy Campground back to your car